rodrigobivarazevedo/phage_ontology/README.md

-## Phage Ontology to better understand phylogenetics between Phages to Host adaptions
+## Phage Ontology to better understand phylogenetics between Phages and Bacteria

 ## work in progress